noopsio/noops/README.md

 Link:           https://app.noops.rocks/rvRb1EP66VX_Nk-OhNnep
 ```
 Since the handler is deployed, a link to the endpoint is also provided.
 This can be used to call the endpoint.
+> [!Note]
-:warning: Note: *Do not forget to use the link that is displayed with your handler.*
+> Do not forget to use the link that is displayed with your handler.
 ```
 curl https://app.noops.rocks/rvRb1EP66VX_Nk-OhNnep
 ```